jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 - Pinky neutral instead of extension
 - No spine extension

+The following pose is a minor variation (different hand position) but otherwise the same:

 | standing | evaluation |
 |---|---|
 | ![pose1](pose1-high.webp) | ![yes](yes.webp) |